 6.60.1 Applicability to language

-The vulnerability as described in ISO/IEC 24772-1 subclause 6.60 applies to Ada.
+The vulnerability as described in ISO/IEC 24772-1:2024 6.60 applies to Ada.
 Ada defines abort-deferred regions in which task termination will not occur.
 On a single processor, abort is defined to be immediate if the task is not in such a region.
 On multiprocessors, even if the abort is not immediate, it will be before any synchronization (dispatching) point.

 6.60.2 Avoidance mechanisms for language users